DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 - place batteries accordingly to the symbols, keeping the black strip under the batteries
 - place battery cover and mount it with screws

-To charge the batteries, follow this <a href="https://files.husarion.com/docs2/Charging%20manual%20for%20ROSbot.pdf">guide</a>.
+To charge the batteries, follow this [guide](https://files.husarion.com/docs2/Charging%20manual%20for%20ROSbot.pdf).

 To attach the antenna, screw it to the antenna connector on the ROSbot rear panel.